Skip to Content

 Pour the blended cheese into a saucepan and begin heating slowly and whisking together as it warms.
 This will happen pretty quickly, so do not leave it unattended.
 Stir it nearly constantly until it reaches the desired thickness and stretchiness.

-Assembling the vegan french onion soup
+Assembling the vegan French onion soup

 After making the soup, pour it into oven-safe bowls.
 Top with pieces of sourdough bread.
 Then finish off with a large dollop of the mozzarella topping.